 The HomeLab-pH board is just a measuring block.
 It has to be assisted by an external CPU-board and corresponding software to perform the calculations.
 The software package, which can be downloaded here, is intended to work with Raspberry Pi or compatible computer as server.
 (For Arduino boards read this page.)
-It visualizes the measured data, as well as presents to the user an interface to log the pH and calibrate the device.
+It visualizes the measured data and presents to the user an interface to log the pH, set timing for periodic unassisted measurements and calibrate the device.
 Visualization is done by a browser residing on a smartphone, laptop, tablet, etc. that connects to a LAN-address where the server is installed.

 There is a button bar and three areas where digital values are displayed.
 Just below the button bar the pH value is displayed.
 The other two displays show the voltage and the temperature values.
 A tiny display bottom right shows the difference between the current temperature and the one measured during the calibration.

 Measured data can also be accessed at the shell by:

 For json-formated output use "-json" or "-j" option: